-If you have an RTÉ ID account, a cookie on your computer lets us remember your user name and email address so you don't have to enter it again when you are commenting or writing a review.
+- If you have an RTÉ account, a cookie or other similar technology lets us remember your user name and email address so you don't have to enter it again when you are commenting or writing a review.

 Other examples of services that use these type of cookies include PollDaddy, Pluck, or WordPress.

-These cookies are used to deliver advertising that is more relevant to you and your interests.
+These cookies, web beacons etc are used to deliver advertising that is more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.

 They are usually placed by advertising networks with our permission.
-They remember that you have visited a website; this information is shared with other organisations such as advertisers.
-Often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
+They remember that you have visited a website, page or app; this information is shared with other organisations such as advertisers.
+In some cases, these ad networks may send you ads on our behalf after you leave our website, social media pages or apps, including where you start but don’t complete a purchase, registration or similar action.
+Often targeting or advertising cookies etc will be linked to site functionality provided by the other organisation.